nand0san/binpan_studio/README.md

 Documentation
 -------------

 Take a look to the basic **tutorial**.
 Find it in the Jupyter Notebook file **tutorial.ipynb**

+There are many more tutorials in Jupyter Notebooks at https://github.com/nand0san/binpan_studio

-Also, can be found Sphinx documentation at:
+Also, full documentation can be found at:

 https://nand0san.github.io/binpan_studio/